Harmony happens when separate pieces work together to produce a pleasing result

 They need to be understood, validated, strengthened and supported, preferably by objective professionals who don’t create unforeseen, additional family resentment for over-protective behaviours by a nurturing, misguided parent.

 If personal coaching and counselling aren’t enough, they may need specialist psychological help.
-We only use psych-qualified personal coaches.
+We use psych-qualified personal coaches.

 Families often resent any suggestion of mental illness amongst family members, even when clearly observable, highly disruptive behaviours have been causing mayhem and anger within the family, for a long time.